biapy/biapy-bashlings/doc/realpath.md

 ## Overview

-realpath resolve a relative path or a symbolic link to its real absolute path.
+`realpath` resolves a relative path or a symbolic link to its real absolute path.

 ## Index